microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 ### System.Object
 ## NOTES
 This cmdlet is currently in Public Preview.
-While a cmdlet is in Public Preview, we may make changes to the cmdlet which could have unexpected effects.
+While a cmdlet is in Public Preview, we might make changes to the cmdlet, which could have unexpected effects.
-We recommend that you do not use this cmdlet in a production environment.
+We recommend that you don't use this cmdlet in a production environment.

 ## RELATED LINKS